andreamouraud/EE417_take_away/web/report/report.md

 ***
 If you wish to manually build the database tables instead of using the administration system, here are queries :

-*The queries must be perform in this exact order because of constraint rules*
+*The queries must be performed in this exact order because of constraint rules*

 #### Users